 Production & Personalisation of Book: £10.79

-Some of the changes in the costs may have been caused by the ever-present normal inflation, structural changes at the passport office and decreases in the number of applicants.
-Also, there are significant production expenses (even the sticker saying ‘please remove this label‘ costs something).
+Some of the changes in the costs may have been caused by the ever-present normal inflation, structural changes at the passport office, decreases in the number of applicants and significant production expenses.
 And don’t forget that many states, Great Britain included, have implemented e-passports, which has also led to extra expenses.

 Still, the main price rise factor seems to be the set of anti-fraud measures that the government has to taketoo prevent identity theft and keep the citizens’ personal information safe.
 Technology moves forward at an unprecedented pace, and, sadly, technological fraud is becoming more and more advanced, too.
 The world’s governments have to increase the security of their official documents, hence the rising prices.

 As big as the fee for obtaining a valid United Kingdom passport may seem to us, it’s actually pretty far from being the highest.
 After all, the values of things are sometimes better determined by comparing them to their likes.

 The British passport prices aren’t that high if we compare them to the data from the 2021 research conducted by SavingSpot.
 Let’s look at the fees in several other countries (both in Europe and Asia; converted to pounds):

 • Australia: £202